This restaurant style lamb seekh kebab recipe is so good!

 That and the special preparation.

 I met Hasan Chaudhry, owner of Hasan’s in Leeds at the World Curry Festival in Bradford last year.

 Hasan had a food stall at the show and handed me one of his grilled lamb seekh kebabs wrapped in a freshly baked naan and topped with salad and a homemade raita.
 It was one of the best I’d ever tried.

-Last week he invited me to cook at Hasan’s Restaurant where he showed me a few of his popular dishes.
+He invited me to his restaurant and the photographs you see are from my visit that day.
 There was no way I could go without learning his lamb seekh kebab recipe!

 I have to say I was very surprised at how simple it was.

 Hasan explained how he likes to keep the recipe simple so that the flavours of the chutneys and raitas and other sides that the kebabs are served with don’t have to compete with each other.